 Artificial intelligence has created deep learning algorithms that seek out more profitable trades.
-As a results traders and programmers are teaming on algorithms that become more profitable on their own.
+As a result traders and programmers are teaming up on algorithms that become more profitable on their own.

 Institutional investors and larger brokerages use algo trading, but so do mutual funds, pensions, and other large-scale investment vehicles.
 However, hedge funds ask amateur programmers to write algorithms, paying them commissions for highly profitable code.
 High-speed internet and fast, cheap computers have made algo trading a favorite among day traders.